OpenDSA/OpenDSA/RST/en/PL/RecursiveFunctions.rst

 RP 19 Part 1
 ------------

-This problem will help you ...
+This problem will give you practice with fixed-point combinators.

 To reduce syntactic clutter in this problem, we will take some shortcuts in writing :math:`\lambda` expressions.
-First, we will drop all but the last dot for (curried) functions with two or more parameters.
+First, we will drop all but the first :math:`\lambda` and all but the last dot for (curried) functions with two or more parameters.
 So, for example, we will use:

 .. math::